Monday, December 29, 2025

 Amidst the reign

-of lavender & lingering
+of lavender & loam

 something in you

-to feel the essence
+to taste the essence

-If you fail to whisk
+fails to whisk

 a thicker roux

-do your cuts, bruises or beard
+do your bruises or beard

 begin to masquerade

-The Rumi in you asks
+Does the Rumi in you

-to dissolve or
+dare to dissolve

-how to be a lover
+how to become a lover

 of the rasp of rain,

-or why to be a lover
+and why to be a lover

-of the rasp of ruin?
+of the rest of ruin?

 No comments: